Welcome to our complete file on air pollution, with today a focus on nitrogen dioxide NO2.

 At R-PUR, we are convinced that a global understanding of air pollution would make it possible to change mentalities more quickly.

-What is Nitrogen Dioxide?
+What is nitrogen dioxide?
 Definition and measurement.

-NO2 is defined by its chemical composition, No 2.
+NO2 is defined by its chemical composition, No. 2.

 The AQI is calculated by taking into account the measurements of the six main pollutants, including PM10 and PM2.5 in particular: NO2 is the most polluting gas in this index.